palmenhq/.macos-env/README.md

 ## Dependencies

 This repo assumes you have [Ansible](https://www.ansible.com) and [Homebrew](https://brew.sh) installed.
-You will also need the ansible-galaxy homebrew extension.
-Get it by running `./instal-ansible-plugins.sh`
+You will also need the ansible-galaxy community extension.
+Get it by running `./install-ansible-plugins.sh`

 Also, it needs to be cloned into `~/.macos-env` in order for referenced files (such as *rc-files) to be correctly read